armenium-dev/laratwiliomulti/README.md

 # Introduction
-This is a Laravel package for sending SMS with Twilio
+This is a Laravel package for sending SMS using the Twilio service using Twilio multi-accounts and patterns for automatically selecting an "sms_from" number.

 ### Step One - Installation